 At Emmanuel Music, the safety and comfort of our community is our utmost priority.
 Emmanuel Church and Emmanuel Music are closely following the COVID-19 guidelines, as mandated by the CDC and state officials.

 For the health and safety of our musicians, all singers and instrumentalists are required to show proof of full COVID-19 vaccination before beginning rehearsals.
-Masks are required at all times while in Emmanuel Church, and musicians will be socially distanced and divided by plexiglass as needed.
+Masks are required during rehearsals, and musicians will be socially distanced and divided as needed.
 The staff at Emmanuel Music are regularly working closely with a small group of our musicians to gauge comfort levels with a variety of scenarios.

 Audiences / parishioners for weekly cantatas